thor314/uncloak/courses/rust cryptography engineering/course-HW 1 Solutions.md

 Ch 2:
 - Q3.
 Consider a group of 30 people who wish to establish pair-wise secure communications using symmetric-key cryptography.
 How many keys need to be exchanged in total?
     - 435 keys would need to be exchanged.($N(N-1)/2$)) where $N$ = 30.
 If you aren't familiar with this formula, try deriving it yourself, and proving it with induction.
 Look up the Handshake Lemma or [Triangular numbers](https://en.wikipedia.org/wiki/Triangular_number) for more details.
 - Q4.
-Suppose Bob receives a messages signed using a digital signature scheme with Alice's secret signing key.
+Suppose Bob receives a message signed using a digital signature scheme with Alice's secret signing key.
 Does it prove that Alice saw the message and chose to sign.
     - No,  $K_a$ is long and difficult to remember, much less compute with.
 If a malicious party takes over Alice's PC, they might be able to forge Alice's signature.
 - Q6.
 Suppose a chosen-ciphertext attacker cannot recover the secret decryption key for an encryption scheme.
 Does this mean the encryption scheme is secure?
     - No. The attacker may still recover information about the message (broken diffusion), even if they cannot recover information about the key (successful confusion).
 See [Confusion and diffusion](https://en.wikipedia.org/wiki/Confusion_and_diffusion).
 For example, AES in ECB mode does not leak information about the key, but is still obviously broken; you can [see the penguin](https://words.filippo.io/the-ecb-penguin/).